-Most of Hwy 1 in Marin is inland, with a short stretch of ocean views near Stinson Beach.
-Inland doesn't mean it's straight and flat, though.
-In fact, Hwy 1 in southern Marin County is more corkscrew-like than along the famously winding Big Sur Coast, so expect to maintain an average 20 to 25 miles per hour.
+Most of California Highway 1 in Marin County is inland, with a short stretch of ocean views near Stinson Beach, but that doesn't mean the road is straight and flat.
+Highway 1 in southern Marin County is said to be more twisty than along the famously winding Big Sur Coast, so expect to maintain an average 20 to 25 miles per hour.
 On this leg of the trip, there are no gas stations for almost 30 miles between, so prioritize getting gas in Sausalito, Mill Valley, or Point Reyes.

-Point Reyes Station has the most shops and places to eat on the Marin coast, and the only gas station.
-Tomales Bay Foods on 4th Street sells Cowgirl Creamery cheese and other picnic goodies.
+- Point Reyes Station: Here you'll find the most shops and places to eat on the Marin Coast, plus the only gas station.

-Tomales Bay an estuary about a mile wide and 20 miles long, the mirrored twin of Bolinas Lagoon, extends north.
-Near the shoreline town of Marshall, the Tomales Bay produces some of California's best oysters.
+- Tomales Bay: Another estuary about a mile wide and 20 miles long, this bay north of Bolinas Lagoon is near the shoreline town of Marshall, which produces some of California's best oysters.

 Highway One through Sonoma County: Bodega Bay to Gualala

-The Russian River empties into the sea south of Jenner, running beside Goat Rock through one of the Sonoma Coast's most photogenic beaches.
-Turn off the highway just south of the river.
+- Russian River: This river empties into the sea south of Jenner, running beside Goat Rock through Johnson's Beach, one of the Sonoma Coast's most photogenic beaches.

-Fort Ross was built in 1812 as a Russian seal- and otter-hunting base.
-It's a worthwhile stop if you like history.
+- Fort Ross: Originally built in 1812 as a hunting base, this fort a worthwhile stop if you like history.

 California Coastal Highway One in Mendocino County: Gualala to Leggett

-In Mendocino County, the mountains pull back from the ocean and contours are more rounded, making for the nicest views along CA Hwy 1 north of San Francisco.
-In late spring and early summer, wildflowers abound.
-Like the rest of its length, Hwy 1 is a twisting, winding road in Mendocino, but lacking the white-knuckle-inducing as the sheer drops you've already seen if you come from the south.
+Once you get to Mendocino County, the mountains pull back from the ocean and contours are more rounded, making for the most beautiful views along CA Highway 1 north of San Francisco.
+Like the rest of the highway, this road twists and winds, but it's not as white-knuckle-inducing as the sheer drops you've already seen if you come from the south.

-Point Arena Lighthouse was the first steel-reinforced concrete lighthouse in the United States and is one of California's most beautifully sited.
+- Point Arena Lighthouse: This was the first steel-reinforced concrete lighthouse in the United States and is a good place to snap a few photos

-Mendocino is the county's most attractive tourist town and the best place to find lodging on your way north.
-The backdrop for several films including The Majestic, The Russians Are Coming the Russians Are Coming and television program Murder, She Wrote, it looks more like a cute little New England town than most places in California and is good for an hour's wander or an overnight stop.
+- Mendocino: This is the county's most attractive tourist town and the best place to find lodging on your way north.
+The town has been the backdrop for several films over the years and it looks more like a seaside New England town than most places in California.

-Coast Botanical Garden is situated between the Pacific coast and Highway One and home to some very rare plants that you may not find elsewhere.
-A short visit makes for a nice leg-stretch but don't blame us if you stay longer than you intended.
+- Coast Botanical Garden: Situated between the Pacific coast and Highway One and home to rare plants that you may not find elsewhere, this garden is a nice place for stretching your legs.

-Point Cabrillo Lighthouse boasts a third order, British-built Fresnel lens that can be seen for almost 15 miles.
-You can tour the restored lighthouse, the Lightkeeper's Home and Museum and the grounds.
+- Point Cabrillo Lighthouse: You can tour this restored lighthouse, the Lightkeeper's Home and Museum, and the grounds.